bitcoin-dev-project/bitcoiner-intro-to-rust/10_compact_size_unsigned_integers.md

 # Compact Size Unsigned Integers

+For now, we're going to assume the transactions we're decoding are serialized according to the legacy, pre-segwit format.
 We'll talk more about the Segwit soft fork and how the transaction format changed later on in this course.
-For now, we're going to assume the transactions we're decoding are serialized according to the legacy, pre-segwit format.
-This means the next field after the version will be the number of inputs.

 If you have read [Mastering Bitcoin 3rd Edition, Chapter 6](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch06_transactions.adoc#length-of-transaction-input-list), you'll remember that the next byte represents the length of the transaction input list encoded as a compactSize usigned integer.
 The compactSize integer indicates how many bytes to read to determine the number of inputs.
-For example, if the length is less than 253, then the next byte is simply interpreted as an unsigned 8-bit integer (the `u8` data type in Rust).
+If the length is less than 253, then the next byte is simply interpreted as an unsigned 8-bit integer (the `u8` data type in Rust).
-If the length is greater than 252 and less than 2^16, then we would expect to see the byte `fd` (or the integer 253) followed by two additional bytes interpreted as a `u16` integer, etc.
+If the length is greater than 252 and less than 2^16, then we would expect to see the byte `fd` (or the integer 253) followed by two additional bytes interpreted as a `u16` integer, and so on.
 This is the table we can use as reference:

 | Value                                       | Bytes Used | Format                                      |